The Cheeger constants of random Belyi surfaces: Introduction

 \subsection{Plan of the paper.}

 Section \ref{sec-pre} provides some necessary background from \cite{BM04} and basic properties on two-dimensional hyperbolic geometry.
-Several bounds on lengths and areas, based on \cite{MR1677565, BM04}, are proved in Section \ref{sec-bounds}.
+In Section \ref{sec-bounds}, based on \cite{MR1677565, BM04} we provide several bounds on hyperbolic lengths and areas, and also give a special division for certain disks from a decomposition of $S^C(\Gamma,\mathcal{O})$ which is important in the proof of Theorem \ref{mt-i} (see Lemma \ref{l-decom}).
 We prove our main result Theorem \ref{mt-i} in Section \ref{sec-proof}.
-In the Appendix we outline a proof of Lemma \ref{l-6} which may be well-known to experts, but does not exist in literature.